 - Mod Podge (optional)

-There is no correct size for making these, but keep in mind that the wider the base of your triangle, the longer the bead will be.
+There is no correct size for making these.
+Keep in mind that the wider the base of your triangle, the longer the bead will be.

 Using a ruler and pencil draw a triangle on a piece of the gift wrap.
 Cut it out and use that as your template for other beads if you want them to be the same size.
 Alternatively, make a variety of templates in assorted sizes.